fivestars/aladdin-demo/docs/container_resource_management.md

 # Container Resource Management
-Containers on a Pod are scheduled on noded in your cluster, which has a limited amount of CPU and memory.
-If you do not specify how many resources you expect your pod to need to use, it can lead to situations where the pod is unable to provide sufficient computing resources and in the worst cases can cause an entire node to be unavailabe.
+Containers on a Pod are scheduled on node in your cluster, which has a limited amount of CPU and memory.
+If you do not specify how much resource you expect your pod to need to use, it can lead to situations where the node is unable to provide sufficient computing resources and in the worst cases can bring down an entire node.

 From the [Kubernetes Documentation on Resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)